Cumulocity-IoT/c8y-usage-statistics-ng/README.md

 ### Device Statistics
 `Device Statistics` gives you the ability to configure and analyze classification of devices for the selected tenant.
 In this context, a device is any inventory object that has at least one  measurement, event, or alarm over a month.
 You are able to investigate the total number of measurements, events, and alarms that each device sent over the course of a month.
-In addition, you are able to set custom classes based on the average frequency of data being sent, along with thresholds per class.

-By default, there are six device classes defined as follows:
+There are six device classes defined as follows:
 1. Class A = between 0 and 24 MEAs per day
 2. Class B = between 24 and 144 MEAs per day
 3. Class C = between 144 and 1440 MEAs per day